- Seamless heel-to-toe transitions

 - Lacks pop for faster runs

-- pair of long-distance running shoes that's comfy and smooth-rolling
+- pair of long-distance running shoes that are comfy and smooth-rolling

 - neutral shoe that has pronounced stability and is lightweight

 Looking for a shoe that can do more?
-The Asics Novablast 2 is a legit workhorse that will let you pick up the pace easily when it's not your easy-run day.
-AND it is more breathable than the GlideRide 3!
+We highly recommend the ASICS Novablast 3 which is a legit workhorse that will let you pick up the pace easily when it's not your easy-run day.

 - Livelier and softer ride, thanks to the new Flyte Foam Blast+ midsole